Hill-Rom (NYSE:HRC) Releases FY 2021 Earnings Guidance

-Several equities analysts recently commented on the company.
-Robert W. Baird upped their target price on Hill-Rom from $115.00 to $125.00 and gave the company an outperform rating in a research note on Monday, May 3rd.
-Raymond James upped their target price on Hill-Rom from $120.00 to $122.00 and gave the company an outperform rating in a research note on Monday, May 3rd.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The company presently has an average rating of Buy and a consensus target price of $121.80.
+Several equities analysts have recently weighed in on the stock.
+Robert W. Baird raised their price target on shares of Hill-Rom from $125.00 to $150.00 and gave the stock an outperform rating in a research note on Monday, August 2nd.
+KeyCorp raised their target price on shares of Hill-Rom from $131.00 to $145.00 and gave the stock an overweight rating in a research note on Monday, August 2nd.
+Raymond James boosted their target price on Hill-Rom from $120.00 to $122.00 and gave the stock an outperform rating in a report on Monday, May 3rd.
+Finally, Morgan Stanley increased their price target on Hill-Rom from $130.00 to $148.00 and gave the company an overweight rating in a report on Monday, August 2nd.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Hill-Rom presently has a consensus rating of Buy and an average price target of $136.40.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
 Shareholders of record on Friday, September 17th will be paid a dividend of $0.24 per share.
+This represents a $0.96 annualized dividend and a yield of 0.71%.
 The ex-dividend date of this dividend is Thursday, September 16th.
-This represents a $0.96 annualized dividend and a yield of 0.69%.
-Hill-Rom’s dividend payout ratio is presently 17.36%.
+Hill-Rom’s dividend payout ratio (DPR) is presently 17.36%.

-In other news, SVP Deborah Rasin sold 10,223 shares of the company’s stock in a transaction dated Monday, June 7th.
-The stock was sold at an average price of $110.67, for a total value of $1,131,379.41.
-Following the completion of the sale, the senior vice president now owns 30,432 shares of the company’s stock, valued at $3,367,909.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, SVP Mary Kay Ladone sold 8,349 shares of the company’s stock in a transaction dated Friday, July 23rd.
-The stock was sold at an average price of $120.00, for a total value of $1,001,880.00.
-Following the completion of the sale, the senior vice president now directly owns 5,698 shares of the company’s stock, valued at approximately $683,760.
+In related news, SVP Deborah Rasin sold 10,223 shares of the company’s stock in a transaction that occurred on Monday, June 7th.
+The shares were sold at an average price of $110.67, for a total transaction of $1,131,379.41.
+Following the sale, the senior vice president now directly owns 30,432 shares of the company’s stock, valued at approximately $3,367,909.44.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, SVP Mary Kay Ladone sold 8,349 shares of the firm’s stock in a transaction that occurred on Friday, July 23rd.
+The shares were sold at an average price of $120.00, for a total transaction of $1,001,880.00.
+Following the completion of the transaction, the senior vice president now directly owns 5,698 shares of the company’s stock, valued at approximately $683,760.
 The disclosure for this sale can be found here.
-Insiders have sold 27,628 shares of company stock valued at $3,288,986 over the last 90 days.
-0.69% of the stock is currently owned by insiders.
+Insiders sold a total of 27,628 shares of company stock worth $3,288,986 over the last three months.
+Insiders own 0.69% of the company’s stock.

 About Hill-Rom